Brian Won

 Interactive Demo Available

-• Actively developing an edge-optimized RAG system for financial analysis, focusing on retrieval accuracy, latency, and response grounding.
+• Edge-optimized RAG system for financial analysis, focusing on retrieval accuracy, latency, and response grounding.

-• Iterating on document ingestion and embedding strategies, including chunking heuristics and metadata-aware retrieval for financial text.
+• Iterating on chunking heuristics and metadata-aware retrieval for financial text.

-• Exploring evaluation methodologies for RAG systems by comparing standalone LLM outputs against retrieval-augmented responses for factual consistency.
+• Comparing standalone LLM outputs vs retrieval-augmented responses for factual consistency.

-• Experimenting with deployment constraints at the edge, including memory usage, model size trade-offs, and inference performance.
+• Exploring memory usage, model size trade-offs, and inference performance at the edge.

-• Investigating future extensions such as real-time data integration, hybrid dense–sparse retrieval, and robust prompt orchestration.
+• Investigating real-time data integration, hybrid dense–sparse retrieval, and prompt orchestration.

 Experience